hmrc/safety-and-security-import-service-guide/source/documentation/index.md

 The ENS must be lodged before goods arrive into the UK and before loading in the case of maritime deep-sea containerised shipping.
 The carrier or their authorised representative submitting the ENS must have a valid GB Economic Operator Registration and Identification (EORI) number.
 For more information, see [EORI Guidance](https://www.gov.uk/eori)</br>

+> The Safety and Security system cannot be used for Entry Summary Declarations where the office of first entry is
+> a Northern Ireland port.

 ## End-to-end user journeys